-The Expo laptop 'debian' in the tatty hut is a Dell Latitude E4200 laptop (on loan from Philip Sargent) which is connected to the router by a cable and also by WiFi (it's wifi configuration was fixed by Sam in 2019).
-It also has an external numberpad as a couple of vital keys are dead (e.g. down-arrow).
-It runs Linux (debian) and has installed all the software for talking to the server for:
+The primary Expo laptop in the tatty hut is a 2011 Dell Latitude E4200 laptop 'Crowley' (on loan from Philip Sargent) which is connected to the hut network by a cable.
+It also has an external numberpad available as a couple of vital keys are dead (e.g. down-arrow, del - it has a new keyboard in 2023 but the contacts on the ribbon cable need cleaning).

-The laptop is usually connected to an extra LCD screen so that you can see surveys more easily as the laptop itself is small.
+The laptop is usually positioned permanently on the unused stove and is connected by ethernet cable to the hut network.
+It is connected to an extra LCD screen and external full-size keyboard (where all the keys do work) and mouse.
+The bigger screen is so that you can see surveys more easily as the laptop itself is small.

 Through the miracle of the distributed version control system, everyone can edit the data on multiple laptops at the same time and it should all get merged.

-At the end of expo we don't need to bring the Expo laptop back back to the UK (though we will, as we will want to do operating system updates during the year and maybe fix that keyboard) as all the caving data updates are continuously synchronised with the public server expo.survex.com during the expo.
+At the end of expo we don't need to bring the Expo laptop back back to the UK (though we will, as we will want to do operating system updates during the year) as all the caving data updates are continuously synchronised with the public server expo.survex.com during the expo.

-In 2019 we had another general-use laptop.
+In 2023 we will have another general-use laptop (it was also on expo in 2019).
 This is not connected by any cabling and just uses WiFi.
-Like the expo laptop it is running debian Linux and has the same set of software installed (survex/aven, tunnelx, therion, git etc.) and you login to it using the username "expo" and the usual cavey:beery password.
-It is a 14-inch Thinkpad on loan from Michael Sargent and it is called "aziraphale".
-The expo laptop is just called "debian".
+Like the expo laptop it is running Debian and has the same set of software installed (survex/aven, tunnelx, therion, git etc.) and you login to it using the username "expo" and the usual cavey:beery password.
+It has the identical[Cinnamon/Debian] configuration and survey software installed as Crowley.
+It is a big, heavy R61 14-inch Thinkpad on loan from Michael Sargent and it is called "Aziraphale".
+(Note that Azirophale's SD code slot doesn't work).